julien-jacob/wplingua/readme.txt

 = 1.2.0 =

 * New feature: Translation in progress message for admin and editor
+* New feature: Filter site translations by status (reviewed, unreviewed)
+* New feature: Edit translation status by language (reviewed, unreviewed)
 * Better parsing and content updating: Relay method
 * Better string detection for dictionary rules
 * Better file detection: Detect IJFIF files